 I got a freaking feeling that they will extend the statutory retirement age.

-So why not spend $1 to fixed that penalty withdrawal age?
+So why not spend $1 to fix that penalty withdrawal age?

-So I just go with the easiest option which is to open an SRS account with DBS.
+So I go with the most accessible option which is to open an SRS account with DBS.

-It is easiest because opening a lot of accounts with DBS is just a few clicking process.
+It is easiest because opening many accounts with DBS is just a few clicking processes.

-If you navigate accordingly, and follow the instructions, all it takes is transfer $1 to open it.
+If you navigate accordingly and follow the instructions, all it takes is to transfer $1 to open it.

-At first, I just want to ensure that I can lock in that penalty free withdrawal age, just in case I need it.
+Four years ago, I just want to ensure that I can lock in that penalty-free withdrawal age, just in case I need it.

-However, I thought about it, and I decide to do some quick calculation on my projected income tax for next year.
+However, I thought about it and decided to do some quick calculations on my projected income tax for next year.

 And then I realize maybe I should contribute to my SRS account.

-That, together with higher total income, would mean that my taxable income will result in a big increase of my income tax expense.
+That, together with higher total income, would mean that my taxable income will significantly increase my income tax expense.